 Portraiture and the politics of remembrance

-Though most of Myra’s sculpture now lies fragmented, some carved heads suggest attempts at true portraiture—real faces, not just idealized forms.
-One bust shows a furrowed brow and asymmetric features, suggesting it was modeled after a living person rather than a god.
+Though most of Myra’s sculpture now lies fragmented, some carved heads suggest attempts at true portraiture, real faces, not just idealized forms.
+In Roman civic sculpture, such individualized representations were often reserved for benefactors or public figures.

-In Roman civic sculpture, such individualized representations were often reserved for benefactors, magistrates, or those who commissioned public works.
-At Myra, these remnants may indicate a culture of visible memory: to honor someone wasn’t simply to bury them—it was to place their likeness into the city’s enduring materials.
+At Myra, these remnants may indicate a culture of visible memory: to honor someone wasn’t simply to bury them; it was to place their likeness into the city’s enduring materials.

 A city carved from belief

 As with Termessos, the absence of modern intrusions enhances the atmosphere.
-Though more visited, Myra still offers moments of quiet—especially in early morning.
+Though more visited, Myra still offers moments of quiet, especially in early morning.
 The stone retains the night’s coolness.
 Oleander petals fall soundlessly.
 And among fragments of gods, rulers, and citizens, you walk not as a spectator, but as a participant.

 Earthquakes and the reshaping of Myra